-- b) Which of the four terms in the square root of the error propagation equation in part (a) contributed the most to the uncertainty Δa ?
+- b) Which of the four terms in the square root of the error propagation equation in part (a) contributed the most to the uncertainty $\Delta a$ ?
 (0.25 pts) - c) What is one possible reason that this term added the most uncertainty?
-Use details of the experiment.
 (0.25 pts)